paulyy-y/mora-jai-helper/RULES.md

 - Blue: Copies the action of the item in the center of the board.
 - Black: Shifts row to the right.
 Loops over.
 - Pink: Rotates all neighbors clockwise.
+- White: Turns itself and all white ADJACENT neighbors into Gray tiles.
+Turns all ADJACENT Gray tiles into White.
+Adjacent means directly connected, not diagonal.
+If this is Blue Tile copying behavior, the Grays would become blue.
 - Gray: Does nothing.

 Create an HTML/JS application that will allow user to input the starting tiles + colors as well as the corner colors.
 And once that is done, provide a set of moves that must be taken in sequence in order to solve the puzzle.